Aki (James Bond): Character

 Aki next appears after Bond is captured and almost killed by Helga Brandt (Karin Dor), when she meets with him back at Tanaka's headquarters and Bond is about to go on another mission that she cannot accompany him on.
 When Bond returns to the base in Kyoto, Aki meets him there to discuss the plan to disrupt SPECTRE's plot.
 She had hoped to play the part of Bond's "wife" in the cover operation, however this was vetoed as she was not a native of the Ama island.

 While still in Kyoto, Aki helps Bond assume his Japanese disguise and they spend the night together.
 While they are sleeping, a ninja assassin (David Toguri) stealthily enters the bedroom and tries to poison Bond by dripping poison down a thread.
 (Dahl took inspiration for this by watching a similar scene in the first film in the Shinobi no Mono ninja film series.)
 It is a method often attributed to Ishikawa Goemon.
 Bond, however, moves in his sleep and Aki, also still sleeping, moves to his position and unwittingly takes the poison instead.
 Aki starts to breathe heavily and gasp, waking Bond who then kills the assassin.
 Aki tries to speak but dies before she can say anything.
 The scene was accompanied by the musical track "The Death of Aki" by John Barry which is included on the film's soundtrack album.

 Bond moves on from Aki's death straight away and continues with his ninja training.
-Soon after he is introduced Kissy Suzuki (Mie Hama) who had already been chosen to play the part of his cover wife.
+Soon after he is introduced to Kissy Suzuki (Mie Hama) who had already been chosen to play the part of his cover wife.